Yeah yeah, we know your issue. Trying to find a protein powder that will go well with a smoothie.

-Other than this, the whey is high in naturally-occurring amino acids.
+Other than this, the whey is high in naturally-occurring essential amino acids.

-Apart from rich chocolate, there’s Churro, Vanilla and a variety pack, which contains a blend of flavors.
+Apart from rich chocolate flavor, there’s Churro flavor, Vanilla flavor, and a variety pack, which contains a blend of flavors.

 Talking about the flavors, the taste is very natural and not overpowering at all.
 There’s no strong synthetic aftertaste which we strongly dislike.

-Also, the power blends fairly easily in beverages.
+Also, the powder blends fairly easily in beverages.

-If you are sportsman or you are looking for more protein per serving, without cutting corners with the quality, then you’ll love SFH Pure Whey.
+If you are sportsman or you are looking for more protein per serving for muscle growth, without cutting corners with the quality, then you’ll love SFH Pure Whey.

 Best Plant Based For Smoothies

-Vegan, plant-based protein powders are often trashed on messaging boards for their poor dissolvability and chalky taste.
+Vegan, plant based protein powder are often trashed on messaging boards for their poor dissolvability and chalky taste.

 This one tends to differ.

-Here’s the best plant based protein powder for smoothies.
+Here’s the best plant based protein sources for extra nutrients in your smoothies.